| 2001-APR: Netherlands: Gay and lesbian couples who are Dutch

 province immediately.
 A gay couple, Tom Graff and Anthony Porcino,

-immediately obtained marriage licenses and were married that day by a United
+immediately obtained a marriage license and were married that day by a United

 supreme court